 Breast augmentation may done with implants or with autologous (your own) fat grafting.
 Implants are more predictable, provide greater volume and are the usual way that women have breast augmentation.
-Increasingly I am doing more autologous fat breast augmentation (AFBA), but need enough fat for liposuction to get the fat needed for your breasts and you need to be able to accept the unpredictability of fat grafts.
+Using your own fat (harvested with a liposuction procedure) requires sufficient fat for the augmentation, can only provide a modest augmentation and gives a less predictable size increase than using implants.
 For more on autologous fat grafting see below.

 There are a number of considerations in breast augmentation.
 If you are having the surgery please read all the information below.

 Below is my Youtube video on conventional breast augmentation with silicone implants.
 This is an intra-operative video showing surgery.